The Best Fall Detection Devices

 Other companies give a monthly price without fall detection, which makes them seem cheaper at first glance.
 Once you add in those extra fall detection fees, Lifeline doesn't seem so bad.
 Plus, AARP members get up to 15% off Lifeline systems.

 But we've noticed that Lifeline adds extra fees (like one for self-installation) to the checkout process.
-Expect to pay at least $70 for activation, shipping, installation.
+Expect to pay at least $70 for activation, shipping, and installation.

 Why we recommend Lifeline